Core Verification

 # Definitions

-is the identifier (i.e., validator address; we assume identifiers are unique in each validator set)p
+(v,p)such thatvis the identifier (i.e., validator address; we assume identifiers are unique in each validator set)pis its voting power

 - For each header